 When school is out, the meals served as a part of the National School Lunch Program and School Breakfast Program are not available, and due to families' limited budgets, or other circumstances, children will often miss wholesome meals.
 Due to families' limited budgets, or other circumstances, children will often miss wholesome meals.
 The Summer Food Service Program was established to fill this hunger gap and ensure that low-income children continue to receive nutritious meals when school is not in session.

 - Public and private local education agencies;

-- Entities of state, local, or municipal government;
+- Entities of state, local, and municipal government;

 - Public and private non-profit organizations with 501(c)(3) status; and

 2018 Summer Food Service Program Rates of Reimbursement

-For meals served at rural or self-preparation sites:
+Reimbursement rate for meals served at rural/self-preparation sites:

 - Breakfast: $2.2325